cheyrou23/using-cloud/help for end users/Using trello.md

 Create [public and private boards](http://help.trello.com/article/789-changing-the-visibility-of-a-board-to-public-private-or-team) as appropriate.

-Card titles show up in Trello system logs, so could be seen by trello staff.
+Card titles show up in Trello system logs, so could be seen by Trello staff.
 Choose card titles carefully.

 Trello [self-certify](https://www.privacyshield.gov/participant?id=a2zt0000000TOWpAAO) on the [EU-US Privacy Shield](https://www.privacyshield.gov/welcome) but don't offer [EU Model Clauses](https://www.microsoft.com/en-us/TrustCenter/Compliance/EU-Model-Clauses), although this is common for this type of application.
 [You own the data](https://trello.com/privacy) you put in Trello, and their technical security is similar to other popular public cloud services.